New interaction types and advanced skill assessment with ETU’s LSP

 Figure 2 - mockup of decision ranking in use.

-Both decision ranking and decision confidence can be combined to support even greater learner reflection and capture additional skills insights.
+Both decision ranking and decision confidence can be combined to support even greater learner reflection and capture additional skills insights as part of a learner metacognition strategy.
 These additional interaction types will allow more varied simulation experiences for learners to further combat learner fatigue.

 To learn more about these features or to join the Beta program, please speak with your Account Manager.